-Early College High Schools help students get a head start on college while they earn their high school diploma.
+Early College High Schools help students get a head start on college while they earn their high school diplomas.

 This school provides opportunities to explore careers in the health and sciences through partnerships with Wake Tech, and WakeMed Health and Hospital.
-This five-year high school program allows students to earn their high school diploma and an Associate degree, college transfer credit, prerequisite courses to prepare for health sciences degree, or certificate- tuition free.
-Students follow a rigorous high school program of honors classes for the first two years and are dual enrolled in Wake Tech courses the remaining years.
-Wake Early College H.S.
+This four to five-year high school program allows students to earn their high school diploma and an Associate degree, college transfer credit, prerequisite courses to prepare for health sciences degree, or certificate- tuition-free.
+Students follow a rigorous high school program of honors classes for the first two years and are dual-enrolled in Wake Tech courses for the remaining years.

 The Wake STEM Early College High School is a small public school of choice; a joint project between the Wake County Public School System and North Carolina State University.
 STEM is the theme of the school’s program in addition to our identity as an early college.
 Early college means students take college courses at NCSU as well as the courses required to earn a high school diploma over a five-year period.
 STEM at our school does not just relate to four subject areas but instead permeates throughout the entire program as our students explore the "Grand Challenges for Engineering"

 STEM has two components that we explore: